equinix/metal-cli/docs/packet_device_create.md

-  -c, --customdata string                Custom data -f, --facility string                  Code of the facility where the device will be created -r, --hardware-reservation-id string   UUID of the hardware reservation -h, --help                             help for create -H, --hostname string                  Hostname
+  -c, --customdata string                Custom data -f, --facility string                  Code of the facility where the device will be created -r, --hardware-reservation-id string   UUID of the hardware reservation -h, --help                             Help for create -H, --hostname string                  Hostname
   -i, --ipxe-script-url string           URL to the iPXE script -o, --operating-system string          Operating system name for the device